-I usually look at it this way, if I would take medication and go to work, I can probably work out but I would do so with a little less intensity.
+I usually look at it this way, if I would take medication and go to work, I can probably work out, but I would do so with a little less intensity.
 You are probably ok with it is just a common cold, but take your temperature.
 I have heard many exercisers say they are sweating out a fever.
-This is not good behavior and you are better avoiding the gym if you have a fever.
+This is not good behavior, and you are better off avoiding the gym if you have a fever.

-Exercising vigorously when you are dehydrated or have a fever makes you at a higher risk of a head injury or illness.
+Exercising vigorously when you are dehydrated or have a fever puts you at a higher risk of a head injury or illness.
 Your body has difficulty regulating temperatures and will overheat.
-This can result in a permanent injury.
+This can result in permanent injury.
 This will hasten your recovery and potentially make your illness worse.

 If you have gastroenteritis (nausea and/or vomiting), I would avoid the gym.
 You don’t want to spread the illness.
-It can spread rapidly from person to person and you need to rehydrate.
-It also makes you dehydrated at a higher risk of heat injury.
+It can spread rapidly from person to person, and you need to rehydrate.
+It also makes you dehydrated and at a higher risk of heat injury.
 See the paragraph above.
-Heatstroke is no joke and it can happen in the winter months.
+Heatstroke is no joke, and it can happen in the winter months.
 Running a marathon when you are recovering from an illness is probably ill-advised.

 So how do you tell if a common cold is a common cold?
 Common colds are centered in your head and neck and not in the chest.
 If you have a cold, you will have nasal congestion, sore throat, chill, cough, body aches, and headache.
 If you can breathe through your mouth without difficulty, it is probably a common cold.
 If you have uncontrolled bouts of coughing and are short of breath through your mouth, consider discussing exercise with a provider or making an appointment.

 What type of exercises should I do when I am ill?
-I recommend less strenuous exercises such as walking, stretching, slow swimming yoga, isometrics.
-I recommend that you avoid heavy weight lifting, running, sprints, team sports, and any exercise outdoors in the heat.
+I recommend less strenuous exercises such as walking, stretching, slow swimming, yoga, and isometrics.
+I recommend avoiding heavy weight lifting, running, sprints, team sports, and any exercise outdoors in the heat.
 If it raises your heart rate above 120 when you are not ill, avoid them.
-Exercise helps the immune system, but extreme exercise weakens the immune system and makes the illness worse, or since you are already stressed, it can make the body more susceptible to another illness.
+Exercise helps the immune system.
+Still, extreme exercise weakens the immune system and makes the illness worse, or since you are already stressed, it can make the body more susceptible to another illness.

-How do I stop from getting a cold?
+How do I stop from catching a cold?
 Colds are spread by hands usually.
-Someone placed the virus through a sneeze or cough on the surface and you touch the surface.
-It is not intentional but you get it nonetheless.
-The way to prevent eating it is to wash your hand when you around ill people and to avoid touching any moist areas such as your nose, mouth, or eyes.
-Also, the best news is, exercise, and getting plenty of sleep will help prevent you from catching a cold in the first place,.
+Someone placed the virus through a sneeze or cough on the surface, and you touch the surface.
+It is not intentional, but you get it nonetheless.
+The way to prevent eating it is to wash your hand when you are around ill people and to avoid touching any moist areas such as your nose, mouth, or eyes.
+Also, the best news is exercise and getting plenty of sleep will help prevent you from catching a cold in the first place,.

-As with anytime you exercise, if you are new to exercise after an extended period of sedentary life style, consider talking to your provider and getting suggestions.
+As with any time you exercise, if you are new to exercise after an extended period of a sedentary lifestyle, consider talking to your provider and getting suggestions.